Crews in California brace for more flooding as another atmospheric river approaches, bringing heavy rain and fierce winds - KTVZ

 “This is going to be yet another challenging event — probably not an extreme storm individually by historical standards — but once again, another significant event that, on top of everything that has come before, it’s going to cause some major problems,” UCLA climate scientist Daniel Swain said in a video.

-Around 1 to 3 inches of rain could fall across the lower elevations and 2 to 4 inches across the foothills of southern California through Thursday.
-The Weather Prediction Center raised the flood threat to a moderate level Monday for areas of Southern California, where more than 15 million people are included in the category in coastal areas from Los Angeles to San Diego.
+But the heaviest impact will likely be felt in southern California, which could see around 1 to 3 inches of rain across lower elevations and 2 to 4 inches across the foothills through Thursday.

+The Weather Prediction Center raised the flood threat to a moderate level Monday for areas of Southern California, covering more than 15 million people in coastal areas from Los Angeles to San Diego.

 Soils are still overly saturated with water from last week’s storms, setting the stage for more flooding and rapid runoffs.